 Discover Ferries -- which had just invested heavily in improved seating -- revealed that travellers really hate aircraft seats.
 You get the picture.

 Thank you for your letter detailing your concerns about our recently launched porn campaign for young people and a poll that was published with it.

-listen to the voices of children day in day out and it is essential that we respond to their concerns and help them confront and address issues that they find worrisome.
-Porn is a subject which has always drawn strong debate but that doesn't mean that we
+we listen to the voices of children day in day out and it is essential that we respond to their concerns and help them confront and address issues that they find worrisome.
+Porn is a subject which has always drawn strong debate but that doesn't

-abuse in teenage relationships found a high proportion of boys in England regularly viewed pornography, and one in five harbored extremely negative attitudes towards women.
-High levels of sexual coercion and in some cases violence within teenage
+violence and abuse in teenage relationships found a high proportion of boys in England regularly viewed pornography, and one in five harbored extremely negative attitudes towards women.
+High levels of sexual coercion and in some cases violence

-virtual bottle.
-First, through an unprecedented passing of new and ground-breaking laws -- at times, seemingly, a new law every year: and second, through the implementation of technical solutions, including moderation, filtering and blocking to achieve
+its virtual bottle.
+First, through an unprecedented passing of new and ground-breaking laws -- at times, seemingly, a new law every year: and second, through the implementation of technical solutions, including moderation, filtering and blocking